JaCaLla/HelloServer/README.md

 # Vapor API

 This is a simple Vapor-based API that serves a single endpoint to return a greeting message with environment variables.
+This is the base code used in following posts [Customizing Vapor Server Configurations](https://javios.eu/swift/swift-package-manager-simplified/)

 ## Features
 - Implements a single endpoint `/hello`